Joystream/jip/jip-1/jip.md

 2. Correcting process mistakes, so any mistake w.r.t. how the JIP process at the time indicated the document should have been managed.
 3. Updating structure or content to reflect some new version of the JIP process document standard itself.

+Recall that such edits are not made by editors, as editors, they are made by authors.

 ### Repository

 The public workspace for JIPs is the canonical Git forge, identified by the most recent JIP parameter signal to that effect.
 The JIP editors will have write access to this repository, and they are also identified by the most recent JIP parameter signal to that effect.
 The repository must follow these rules